David Autor

-David H. Autor (born 1967) is an American economist, public policy scholar, and professor of economics at the Massachusetts Institute of Technology (MIT), where he also acts as co-director of the School Effectiveness and Inequality Initiative.
+David H. Autor (born 1967) is an American economist, public policy scholar, and professor of economics at the Massachusetts Institute of Technology (MIT), where he is also head of the economics department and co-director of the School Effectiveness and Inequality Initiative.
 Although Autor has contributed to a variety of fields in economics his research generally focuses on topics from labor economics.

 Early life and education

 David Autor was raised in Newton, Massachusetts, by parents who were psychologists.
 He enrolled in Columbia University after high school, but dropped out and worked as an administrative assistant and software developer in a Boston hospital.
 He later returned to college, ultimately earning a B.A. in psychology from Tufts University in 1989.
 After graduating from Tufts, he pursued volunteer work at Glide Memorial Church in San Francisco that was teaching computer skills to disadvantaged students.
 In the Bay Area, Autor discovered his passion for economics and public policy and pursued an M.A. and Ph.D. in public policy from the John F. Kennedy School of Government (Harvard University), which he earned in 1994 and 1999 respectively.